for sticks, cones, coils, trails, loose resins & powders

 Incense Burners for Different Uses

-Incense burners play several roles in properly using incense.
-They add function, safety, and an aesthetic part of enjoying incense.
+Incense burners play several roles in properly using and enjoying incense.

 They add safety as a fireproof vessel that contains the burning incense and its ashes.